Geometry-Guided Self-Supervision for Ultra-Fine-Grained Recognition with Limited Data

 \textbf{Saliency-guided detail feedback.} We design a lightweight generator $\mathcal{G}(\cdot)$ that projects the representation $\mathbf{F}$ into a feedback map $\mathbf{D} \in\mathbb{R}^{\mathrm{H \times W}}$, specifying the location and scale of geometry-relevant details:

 where $\mathcal{G}$ is implemented as a convolutional layer with a kernel size of 1 followed by a sigmoid function.
 Furthermore, the feedback map should focus exclusively on geometry-relevant details that are essential for accurate geometric attribute modeling.
-We implement a regularization constraint to constrain the activation size within the feedback map, thereby ensuring that irrelevant details are excluded:
+As shown in Fig.~\ref{fig:reg_loss}, we implement a regularization constraint to constrain the activation size within the feedback map, thereby ensuring that irrelevant details are excluded:

 Notably, while the current implementation does not explicitly incorporate gradients, the training process implicitly aligns the saliency-guided feedback \( \mathbf{D} \) with gradient-based saliency patterns.
 Since GAEor is an end-to-end framework, the gradients from the classification loss, regularization constraint, and subsequent geometry-guided self-supervised loss (\S~\ref{sec3.3}) are jointly backpropagated to update the generator \( \mathcal{G}(\cdot) \), thereby guiding it to focus on regions where fine-grained details critically influence geometric attribute modeling.
 As a result, \( \mathbf{D} \) functions as a self-calibrating importance estimator that adaptively emphasizes geometry-relevant details that constitute key geometric configurations.